Milk Jug Jack-O-Lantern Halloween Craft

 - 1 Pencil

 - Embellishments as desired

-First use a sharp knife to cut the tops out of the milk jugs.
-Then make a mixture of half white glue, and half water.
-Tear the tissue paper into strips, then paste the strips onto your milk jugs with the glue mixture.
-Lay the strips on vertically and overlap them slightly, that will give you pumpkin-like stripes on the jugs.
+- Tear the tissue paper into strips, then paste the strips onto your milk jugs with the glue mixture.
+Lay the strips on vertically and overlap them slightly to get pumpkin-like stripes on the jugs.
 Fold the ends over at the cut edge of the jug.
 Continue until the whole jug is covered.